mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - Current nobility are covering up royal murder

 **History DC 15:**
-- House Goldshore DID disappear mysteriously 43 years ago
+- The Goldshore Keeper branch DID disappear mysteriously 43 years ago
 - Official story was "plague"
 - Now revealed as massacre

-> *"King Thandris III faced a choice: Execute his own son for genocide and dragon-cult conspiracy, or... find a scapegoat.
+> *"King Aldric III faced a choice: Execute his own son for genocide and dragon-cult conspiracy, or... find a scapegoat.
 He chose cowardice over justice.
-House Blackwood, oldest of the guardian families, was targeted.
-They were framed, destroyed, estates burned, every member hunted down and killed.
+The hidden Blackwood survivors, oldest of the guardian families, were targeted.
+They were hunted down, framed anew, burned alive where they hid.
+Every member executed.
 All except one."*

 **Image: A terrified 12-year-old boy fleeing through flames:**